-Curcumin and Turmeric supplement health benefits, review of studies, dosage of extract 95 %, interaction and combination with medications, benefit for gastrointestinal conditions and use as an anti-inflammatory agent
+Curcumin Turmeric supplement health benefits, review, studies, dosage, extract 95 % Interaction and combination with medications, benefit for gastrointestinal conditions and use as an anti-inflammatory agent

 Influence on cancer, cholesterol, psoriasis

-Turmeric herb (Curcuma longa) is a plant native to south India and Indonesia.
-Its tuberous root like structures have been used as a condiment, and medically as an aromatic stimulant.
+Turmeric herb is a plant native to south India and Indonesia.
 Curcuminoids are the major substances that give the spice turmeric its yellow color.
-Curry powder which is extensively used in Indian cuisine, is largely made of turmeric and other spices such as coriander and fenugreek.
 The important curcuminoids are curcumin, demethoxycurcumin and bisdemethoxycurcumin which are powerful antioxidants and anti-inflammatory compounds.

 Curcumin and Turmeric supplement 500 mg, 60 capsules

-Usage: Take 1 or 2 curcumin capsules a few times a week with breakfast, or as directed by your health consultant.
+Usage: Take 1 or 2 curcumin capsules a day with breakfast, or as directed by your health consultant.

-Many human trials are needed before we can know with any certainty how we can best use curcumin in medicine.
+Many human trials are needed before we can know with certainty how to best use curcumin in medicine.
 But one thing is certain: most doctors are not, at this time, aware of the potential benefits it can provide.
-Boswellia serrata is found along with curcumin in Joint Power Rx formula.

 Inhibitory effects of curcuminoids on passive cutaneous anaphylaxis reaction and scratching behavior in mice.